papermerge/documentation/src/Installation/docker.rst

     Login view where you can authenticate using credentials from environment file

-Once authenticated you will be able to experiment, play and explore with any REST API as described in `REST API documentation`_.
+Once authenticated you will be able to experiment, play and explore with any REST API as described in :ref:`REST API documentation <rest_api>`.

 .. figure:: ../img/setup/installation/docker/browsable-rest-api-example.png

-    Example of using browsable REST API to see the output of GET /users/me/ endpoint.
+    Example of using browsable REST API to see the output of GET /users/me/ endpoint